FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 * ``/foo`` will lead to setting the request format to ``json``
 * ``/foo.html`` will lead to setting the request format to ``html``

-Note for security it may therefore be necessary to check the matched format in the controller or hard code the format in the View instance.
-For example if the output should only be html as the template implements important permission checks to decide what content to actually embed in the response.
+Note take care to configure the ``priorities`` carefully especially when the controller actions for specific routes only handle necessary security checks for specific formats.
+In such cases it might make sense to hard code the format in the controller action.

 ```php
 public function getAction(Request $request)